All Passengers issued with a Ticket for carriage by air on Airlink will have a Contract of

 Return to top

-3.1.1 The Airline will only provide carriage to the Passenger named on the Ticket, provided that each Passenger produces a valid passport or South African identity document (applicable on flights operating within the borders of South Africa), as well as the credit card or debit card with which an online reservation was made, if applicable.
-The Airline will accept birth certificates as proof of identification for children who are not yet in receipt of identity documentation.
+3.1.1 The Airline shall only provide carriage to the Passenger named on the Ticket, provided that each Passenger produces a valid Passport or South African identity document (applicable only for flights operating within the borders of South Africa), as well as the credit card or debit card with which an online reservation was made, if applicable.
+The Airline will accept unabridged birth certificates as proof of identification for children who are under eighteen (18) years of age.

 3.1.2 In the case of an Electronic Ticket, the Passenger is required to bring the E-Ticket Receipt/Itinerary to the airport as it may be necessary for the Passenger to present it to the Airline and airport immigration and security personnel.